Glossary - Ingredients

 Two varieties of pollack roe with salt, dashi, peppers, and soy sauce

-Salted pollack/cod roe, ”tarako”, is made from salted and preserved walleye pollack eggs, and spicy pollack roe, ”mentaiko”, is salted walleye pollack eggs seasoned with dashi, red peppers, or soy sauce among other sauces.
+Tarako / salted cod (or pollak) roe (たらこ in Japanese) is made from salted walleye pollack eggs, meanwhile mentaiko / spicy cod (or pollak) roe (明太子 in Japanese) is salted walleye pollack eggs seasoned with dashi, red chilli peppers, and more.
 The spicy pollack roe which pops delightfully in your mouth is famous in Hakata, Kyushu.
 Both salted and spicy pollack roe are widely used in a variety of different dishes, and not only for Japanese cuisine.
 These go well with pizza, pasta, and many other western foods.

 Wrap each roe separately in plastic wrap to prevent drying out, then store in the refrigerator.
 When storing for longer periods of time, place the wrapped roe into freezer bags and then store frozen.